Finerenone

-Finerenone, marketed under the brand name Kerendia among others, is a medication used to reduce the risk of kidney function decline, kidney failure, cardiovascular death, non-fatal heart attacks, and hospitalization for heart failure in adults with chronic kidney disease associated with type 2 diabetes.
+Finerenone, marketed under the brand name Kerendia among others, is a medication used to reduce the risk of kidney function decline, kidney failure, cardiovascular death, non-fatal myocardial infarctions, and hospitalization for heart failure in adults with chronic kidney disease associated with type 1 diabetes and type 2 diabetes.
+In the United States, it is also approved to reduce the risk of cardiovascular death, hospitalization for heart failure, and urgent heart failure visits in adults with heart failure and a left ventricular ejection fraction (LVEF) of 40% or greater.
 Finerenone is a non-steroidal mineralocorticoid receptor antagonist.
 It is taken orally (swallowed by mouth).

 Common side effects include abnormally high levels of potassium in the bloodstream, abnormally low levels of sodium in the bloodstream, and abnormally low blood pressure.

 Finerenone was approved for medical use in the United States in July 2021, and in the European Union in February 2022.
 The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

-In the United States, finerenone is indicated to reduce the risk of kidney function decline, kidney failure, cardiovascular death, non-fatal heart attacks, and hospitalization for heart failure in adults with chronic kidney disease associated with type 2 diabetes.
+In the United States, finerenone is indicated to reduce the risk of kidney function decline, kidney failure, cardiovascular death, non-fatal heart attacks, and hospitalization for heart failure in adults with chronic kidney disease associated with type 1 and type 2 diabetes.

-In the European Union, finerenone is indicated for the treatment of chronic kidney disease (stage 3 and 4 with albuminuria) associated with type 2 diabetes in adults.
+In the European Union, finerenone is indicated for the treatment of chronic kidney disease associated with type 2 diabetes in adults.